 But between the lack of energy and all the stress and responsibilities overtaking your schedule, how are you supposed to do anything about it?

-The mistake most men make is trying to tackle an impossible goal and then beating their selves up when they fail.
+The mistake most men make is trying to tackle an impossible goal and then beating their selves up when they fail … leading to self loathing and inconsistency.
 To make a real difference, it’s about manageable goals.

-Here’s a few things to help you upgrade that dad bod.
+Here’s a few things to help you overcome these issues and upgrade that dad bod.

 You don’t have to spend an hour in the gym every day to make a change.
 Stop trying to channel that gym rat mentality and focus on what works for your lifestyle.